lucav48/lucav48.github.io/_talks/SEBD21.md

 date: 24-06-2021
 location: "Pizzo Calabro, Italy"
 ---
-In this talk, we discussed an approach that uses a two-tier blockchain framework and a trust-based protection mechanism to increase the security and autonomy of smart objects in the Internet of Things.
+In this talk, I discussed an approach that uses a two-tier blockchain framework and a trust-based protection mechanism to increase the security and autonomy of smart objects in the Internet of Things.